florianwechsung/website/content/_index.md

 ### Awards

-- 2019: G-Research DPhil Price
+- 2019: G-Research DPhil Prize
 - 2017: Best student presentation at the 27th Biennial Numerical Analysis Conference in Strathclyde.
 - 2016: Best group presentation at InFoMM UK Graduate Modelling Camp 2016.
 - 2015: Clarendon / Marvin Bower scholarship of the University of Oxford and Balliol College